apache/metron/metron-sensors/bro-plugin-kafka/README.md

 ### Example 3

-As documented in [METRON-285](https://issues.apache.org/jira/browse/METRON-285) and [METRON-286](https://issues.apache.org/jira/browse/METRON-286), various components in Metron do not currently support IPv6.
-Because of this, you may not want to send bro logs that contain IPv6 source or destination IPs into Metron.
-In this example, we are assuming a somewhat standard bro configuration for sending logs into a Metron cluster, such that:
+You may want to configure bro to filter log messages with certain characteristics from being sent to your kafka topics.
+For instance, Metron currently doesn't support IPv6 source or destination IPs in the default enrichments, so it may be helpful to filter those log messages from being sent to kafka (although there are [multiple ways](#notes) to approach this).
+In this example we will do that that, and are assuming a somewhat standard bro kafka plugin configuration, such that:
- * Each type of bro log is sent to the `bro` topic, but is tagged with the appropriate log type (such as `http`, `dns`, or `conn`).
-This is done by setting `topic_name` to `bro`, setting `$path` to an empty string (or leaving it unset), and by setting `tag_json` to true.
+ * All bro logs are sent to the `bro` topic, by configuring `Kafka::topic_name`.
+ * Each JSON message is tagged with the appropriate log type (such as `http`, `dns`, or `conn`), by setting `tag_json` to true.
- * The Kafka writer is set appropriately to send logs to the `bro` Kafka topic being used in your Metron cluster.
-This requires that your `kafka_conf` and `$config` tables are appropriately configured.
+ * If the log message contains a 128 byte long source or destination IP address, the log is not sent to kafka.

 ```
 @load Bro/Kafka/logs-to-kafka.bro